DFE-Digital/register-trainee-teachers/app/views/guidance/bulk_recommend_trainees.md

 You can change other trainee or course details in an individual trainee’s record.
 {/inset-text}

-## How to bulk recommend trainees for QTS or EYTS
+## How to bulk change trainee status for QTS or EYTS

 1. Make sure you are signed into Register.
 Click into ‘Bulk updates’ in the main navigation.
 2. Download a CSV file listing the trainees eligible to gain QTS or EYTS.